 Some carriers bundle these.
 Some sell them as endorsements.
 Read the policy declarations and the schedule of endorsements, not the marketing brochure.

-Typical coverage limits for law firm SMBs in 2026
+Coverage limits and sublimits for law firm SMBs

 The aggregate is half the conversation.
 Sublimits decide what the firm actually collects:

-- the ransomware and cyber extortion sublimit, often 50 percent of the aggregate
+- the ransomware and cyber extortion sublimit, which may sit below the aggregate

 - the regulatory defense sublimit, which may be lower than the headline number